SmalsResearch/bePelias/README.md

 - the "main" address is described in the "top" result (with and id and coordinates);
 - all boxes are described in "addendum" part, in 'box_info' list.

+In some rare situation, there are no coordinates at the main address level, but there are some at the box level.
+In such case, we use those coordinates in the result (with 'bepelias'>'interpolated' = 'from_boxnumber' in the result)

 # Todo

 - Use "localities" files instead of WOF for "cities".
 For now, "localities" files are ignored, a search with just a city name only returns a result from "whosonfirst"
 - Describe output format in swagger
 - Unstructured version?
 Can use direct calls to Pelias, but need parsing to do any "cleansing".
 With libpostal?
+- If interpolation does not give any result, use street center (with 'interpolated=street_center'?